-The financial instruments of the BIA consist of cash on deposit with the Corporation of the City of Ottawa, accounts receivable and accounts payable and accrued liabilities.
+The financial instruments of the BIA consist of restricted cash, cash on deposit with the Corporation of the City of Ottawa, accounts receivable, accounts payable and accrued liabilities.
 Unless otherwise noted, it is management's opinion that the BIA is not exposed to significant interest rate, currency or credit risks arising from these financial instruments.